Revenue

 Cursor monetizes through a tiered subscription model targeting individual developers and enterprise teams.

-The product follows a freemium model with three tiers.
+The product follows a freemium model with four tiers.
 The free tier offers limited access to AI features including 2,000 monthly code completions.
 The Pro tier ($20/month) provides unlimited code completions and premium AI model access.
 The Business tier ($40/user/month) adds enterprise features like centralized billing, admin dashboards, and enhanced privacy controls.
+The Ultra tier ($200/month, introduced June 2025) offers 20x more usage than Pro and is aimed at power users and heavy agent workloads.

 The company employs a product-led growth strategy, allowing developers to start with the free tier and naturally upgrade as their usage increases.
 Enterprise expansion occurs organically as individual developers advocate for team-wide adoption, driving the shift to business accounts with centralized management and security features.
-This bottom-up adoption model has helped Cursor gain traction at innovative companies like OpenAI, Midjourney, and Perplexity.
+Billing for Teams and Auto plans uses variable, usage-based request costs rather than fixed request pricing, aligning pricing with agent workload as tasks move from quick queries to multi-file, end-to-end implementations.

 Competition